 - And bonus, by “marinating” the chicken, all the work to create a flavorful bite is already done for you when it’s time to eat – all you have to do is cook the Fiesta Lime Chicken and devour!

-- Rub wet rub all over chicken.
-You can do this with a brush, or I just dip the chicken in the bowl with the wet rub and massage it evenly all over the chicken.
+- Coat the chicken with the wet rub.
+You can do this with a brush, or I just dip the chicken in the bowl of wet rub and massage it evenly all over.

 - Marinate chicken at room temperature for 30 minutes or in the refrigerator for up to 8 hours.